userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 As we specified the `plugin` as `nil`, Snapcraft will only perform the actions that we specify in `override-pull` and `override-build`.

-Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations.
-We can add a `layout` section to our Snapcraft file to links between the *expected* locations and the *actual* locations within our snap, as below.
+Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations, which differ from where the files are actually stored in our snap.
+We can add a `layout` section to our Snapcraft file to link between the *expected* and *actual* locations as below.
 See [Snap layouts](/t/snap-layouts/7207) for more information.

 ```yaml
 layout: